The Roebling Index

 The brief

 2. Sell-side, 400 East 85th Street #12F — closed June 29, 2021 at $1,275,000.
-This was the sale, almost exactly one year later.
-By June 2021 the city was reopening, buyer demand had returned, qualified buyer pools were back in the market.
-The clearing at $1,275,000 against a $1,295,000 ask — a 1.5% reduction in 36 days on market — reflected the renovation-premium pricing thesis the apartment supported and the deliberate marketing arc we ran into the reopening buyer pool.
+The sale, almost exactly one year later, as the city reopened and buyer demand returned.
+Clearing at $1,275,000 against a $1,295,000 ask — a 1.5% reduction in 36 days on market — held the renovation-premium pricing thesis the apartment supported into the reopening buyer pool.

-Part one — the buy-side at 8 East 83rd Street #9/10D
+Part one — the buy-side at 8 East 83rd Street

-The apartment search ran for months before we found the right opportunity at 8 East 83rd Street.
-A duplex configuration — combined #9 and #10 unit-D apartments stacked across two floors — at the price point my client needed for the family-residential 2-3BR Upper East Side cohort.
-The kind of apartment that, in a normal market, would clear at or near the seller's asking price within an active marketing window.
-In the client's words later, it was the "diamond in the rough" we'd been hunting for.
+The search ran for months before the right opportunity surfaced at 8 East 83rd Street: a duplex — stacked across two floors — at the price point my client needed in the family-residential 2–3BR Upper East Side cohort.
+In the client's words, the "diamond in the rough" we'd been hunting for.
+We went into contract in early 2020, against the seller's $1,495,000 ask.

 The primary bedroom — oversized windows with the same skyline view, the apartment's signature room